thibaultmg/acm-rag-content/docs/acm/2.15/gitops/main.md

 **Required access:** Cluster administrator

+**Prerequisites**

+- Complete the procedures to register your managed clusters.
+For directions, see Registering managed clusters to Red Hat OpenShift GitOps operator.

+- Complete the procedures to enable the `ApplicationSet` and `Application` resources in any custom namespace.
+For directions, see Enabling the ApplicationSet resource in any namespace.

 ### Deploying the *ApplicationSet* resource for standard configurations

 If you have limited support for role-based access control (RBAC), then